 We’ve introduced full-text reads to show you the level of engagement the work you’ve added on ResearchGate is receiving.
 Full-text reads shows how many of your "reads" come from views and downloads of your full-texts.

 We're continuously working on improving our ability to detect different sources of artificial traffic to make sure we show you accurate metrics.
-Please get in touch if you notice anything unusual with your stats.

 You can find out how many citations your publications on ResearchGate are getting, where they were cited, and by whom.
 Where possible, you will also be able to see exactly what was said about your research and view the citation in context in the publication where it was cited.